128technology/docs/docs/intro_installation_byol_azure_mist.md

 ### Device Does Not Exist In Mist after ZTP

+Once the instance is launched with the correct registration-code, the device will self-onboard to appropriate Mist organization.
+The device is visible as Unassigned in the Mist organization once onboarding is complete.
+At this point, the SSR install process will begin.
+This process can take up to 15 minutes to complete.

-If the device does not show up in the Mist organization after 5 minutes, ssh into the instance through the Azure portal.
+If the device does not show up in the Mist organization or the desired SSR version was not installed after 15 minutes, SSH into the instance.

-- Log into the pcli, run `su admin` and then `show mist`.
+- Try to log into the pcli, run `su admin` and then `show mist`.

-- If the status and action necessary is not obvious, drop back to the linux shell and look at the journal for the bootstrapper:
+- If the pcli is not accessable or the status and necessary action is not obvious, unzip the Hardware Bootstrapper tech support (`/var/log/128T-hardware-bootstrapper/hardware-bootstrapper-tech-support.zip`) and examine the journal for `128T-hardware-bootstrapper`, `ember`, and `128T-mist-agent`.
- `journalctl -u 128T-hardware-bootstrapper`

- And the Mist agent:
-  `journalctl -u 128T-mist-agent`

 ## Annexes